SafetyCulture/jwt-authentication/README.md

 ### Server

+## !This section is out of date and does not comply with the spec anymore.
+Validating JWT tokens will fail.!

 * Validate a JWT token
 * Automatically retrieve the public key of the issuer of the token
 * Validate the token expiry